 The data paints a consistent picture of high attainment.

-At Key Stage 2, 95.67% of pupils met the expected standard in reading, writing and mathematics combined.
-That is well above the England average of 62%.
-At the higher standard, 37.67% achieved greater depth in reading, writing and mathematics, compared with an England average of 8%.
-Reading and mathematics scaled scores are also strong (108 in reading; 112 in mathematics), signalling high attainment across core subjects.
+At Key Stage 2 in the 2024-25 / 2025 dataset, 70% of pupils met the expected standard in reading, writing and mathematics combined.
+At the higher standard, 10% achieved greater depth in reading, writing and mathematics.
+Reading and mathematics scaled scores are 105 in reading and 108 in mathematics, signalling secure attainment across core subjects.

 For parents, the practical implication is that teaching is not merely secure, it is set up to push able pupils while still bringing everyone along.
 In a small school, that usually depends on tight assessment, careful sequencing, and staff who can adapt swiftly within mixed age contexts.